Article I - NAME

 Section 2.
 Categories.
 The categories of Group membership are:

-a) Full: Member pays annual dues and has full voting privileges and office holding rights.
+a) Individual: Member pays annual dues and has full voting privileges and office holding rights.

-b) Associate: Group membership has multiple members and pays annual dues based on number of members.
+b) Organization: Group membership has multiple members (minimum of 5 with the option of adding more) and pays annual dues based on number of members.
 Each Member has full voting privileges and office holding rights.

 c) Student: Member is enrolled in an institution of higher learning, pays annual dues at a reduced rate, and has voting rights.